marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 # Security Considerations

-Implementing the ARP and ND snooping should improve the overall security of IXPs by blocking possible ARP or ND spoofing, both inadvertent and intended. {{DE-CIX-EVPN}}
+Implementing the ARP and ND snooping should improve the overall security of IXPs by blocking possible ARP or ND spoofing, both inadvertent and intended {{DE-CIX-EVPN}}.

 Mistakes in the MAC address registration and manual management of IP address assignment may lead to inadvertent invalid route announcement.
 It's recommended to run automated